-Liquefied natural gas (LNG) is set to become a more freely traded flexible worldwide commodity and will reshape the global market's traditional pricing and contracting prices, with most of the new supply flowing to North America, according to Cambridge Energy Research Associates (CERA).
+Liquefied natural gas (LNG) is clearly becoming a more freely traded flexible worldwide commodity that will reshape the global market's traditional pricing and contracting prices -- and most of the new supplies will be flowing to North America, according to Cambridge Energy Research Associates (CERA).

 Even with "substantial" delays in LNG projects, a slowdown in project approvals, more stringent upstream terms, joint venture issues and rising costs, "the LNG armada has already set sail," said CERA's Michael Stoppard, senior director for Global Gas.
 However, the current difficulties "raise major questions about the pace of growth of LNG beyond 2010 and its ability to deliver.
 They do not materially affect the growth story to 2010, which is 'baked-in,' based on momentous investment decisions made several years ago."